Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 I'm sitting here like

-After winning three amateurs in a row before he even turned out.
+After winning winning three amateurs in a row before he even turned.
+I'm not sure.

 And Tigers won 30 times by then.

-But these guys, they need hot takes on television and radio because they need foods to click on them on the internet or call dance to their radio shows.
+But these guys, they need hot takes takes on television and radio because they need foods to click on them on the internet or call down to their radio shows it drives me crazy i says michael's the best i've ever seen i love him and respect him the next i've seen is kobe now the last 20 years been steph and lebron

 I don't have to compare him to Tiger or Jack or Arnie or Gary Player, but